Dropbox: Sweating the details

 Back in college, I fell in love with a piece of software called Unison, which automatically synchronizes files across multiple computers.
 After getting indoctrinated into the Unison lifestyle by my grad student mentor Derek Rayside, I couldn't imagine ever living without all of my files backed up and synchronized across my Mac Mini dorm computer, Windows XP ThinkPad laptop, and Debian Linux office computer.
 Exactly eight years ago (to the day!), I wrote an article called Unison File Synchronizer: Liberation through Data Replication, which became one of the most widely-cited Unison evangelism and how-to guides.

 Even though I touted the benefits of Unison to whoever would listen, I knew that it wasn't ready for public consumption.
 The major dealbreaker is that it's nearly impossible for regular computer users to install and configure Unison.
-I managed to set it up for my mother to synchronize between her two Windows computers via a removable hard drive (see Setting up Unison for your mom), but the 16-step setup process was insanely complicated.
+I managed to set it up for my mother to synchronize between her two Windows computers via a removable hard drive (see Setting up Unison for your mom, dad, or other loved ones), but the 16-step setup process was insanely complicated.

 I longed for a product that would bring the power of Unison to a mass audience, and that's why I was incredibly excited when Dropbox launched in 2008.
 A few years ago, I stopped using Unison and switched completely over to Dropbox.
 Needless to say, I'm a big fan.